 The examples in this book were written with modules from the so-called SciPy stack (SciPy = Scientific Python).
 For those interested in having a local Python environment, a good option is to visit www.scipy.org/install.html.
-At the top of the page there is a list of comprehensive packages for Linux, Windows and Mac.
-All come with free versions, and as of 2017 there were five:
+At the top of the page there is a list of comprehensive packages for Linux, Windows and Mac ("Scientific Python Distributions").
+All come with free versions, and as of 2020 there were these: